Scuba Diving in Palau: Highlights + Liveaboards vs Resorts

 Palau Royal Resort

-After a day of adventure, you can lounge poolside or indulge at the Mandara Spa.
-Then, sample the mouthwatering culinary delights at the open-air Waves Restaurant.
+After a day of diving adventures, you can lounge poolside or indulge at the Mandara Spa.
+Dining is available at the open-air Waves Restaurant – it’s a great option if you don’t want to venture into town, which is a taxi or shuttle ride away.

 Demonstrating its commitment to sustainability, Palau Royal Resort proudly partners with organisations like the Palau Conservation Society.
 It’s striving to ensure that this tropical paradise remains pristine for generations to come.